What is the ITI?

 The East Midlands Regional Group is one of 18 regional groups affiliated to the ITI.

 We have recently established an informal mentoring scheme to support those starting out in the industry, with both mentors and mentees alike reporting numerous benefits.
-If you would like more details about our mentoring scheme, please contact our Coordinator, Claire Storey.
+If you would like more details about our mentoring scheme, please contact our Coordinator, Anna McGuire.